jopemachine-playground/mac-sync-config/README.md

    list, ls                 Show the configuration files list switch-profile, profile  Change default profile.
-This could be useful when you need to the configuration set delete-keychain          Delete keychain configurations help, h                  Shows a list of commands or help for one command
+This could be useful when you need to the configuration set delete-keychain          Delete keychain configurations

 GLOBAL OPTIONS:
-   --debug        Use panic instead of log.Fatal to see stacktrace (default: false) --help, -h     show help (default: false) --version, -v  print the version (default: false)
+   --debug        use panic instead of log.Fatal to show stacktrace (default: false) --help, -h     show help (default: false) --version, -v  print the version (default: false)
 ```